 LIV is aware of the importance of a father’s role in a child’s life.
 Thus, the Father Heart Ministry has been introduced, where the children will be mentored by a selected group of men.

-To date, 96 environmentally friendly homes are complete with 28 house mothers (with a further 38 mothers in training) and more than 120 children in residence.
+To date, 96 environmentally friendly homes are complete with 32 house mothers and more than 170 children in residence.
 Pre School, Junior and Senior primary Schools are established, as well as the playschool with dedicated, talented teachers guiding and instructing the children.
 The LIV School has a well-equipped computer room with 30 computers and the LIV School Library continues to grow through incredible donations of books from various sources.

-There is a team of social workers, counsellors, Village operations staff, doctors and medics who work together in a multidisciplinary team, ensuring that LIV cares for the children excellently.
+There is a team of social workers, counsellors, Village operations staff, a doctor and nurses who work together in a multidisciplinary team, ensuring that LIV cares for the children excellently.
 The mothers are equipped and supported to manage and run their home.

 It is vital that we help the children to work through past experiences enabling them to deal with any issues and then to move forward with hope.
 Working together we raise and equip these children to become leaders.